 Break-in your new sandals/river shoes by wearing them for a few weeks before your trip to get your feet accustomed to them.
 Make sure footwear fits securely.
 If you can easily pull them off without loosening the strap or laces they have a high probability of falling off if you swim a rapid.

 Having the right footwear makes rafting trips much more enjoyable.
-Select a quick drying shoe or sandal that will stay on and provides traction while rafting, swimming and walking on the rocks.
+Select a quick drying shoe or sandal that will stay on and provides traction while rafting, swimming white water and walking on the rocks.
 On multi-day trips be sure to have another set of footwear for when you hit camp to give your feet a break from their daytime environment.
 Take care of small problems before they become big ones.
 Wear socks and/or throw on duct tape to protect spots that are starting to get sore before they get bad and negatively impact your trip.
 Consider wearing neoprene socks instead of synthetic socks since they keep feet warmer.
 Finally, even if you do everything right your feet will probably get a little bet up on the trip, consider it part of the adventure.